-7.4 Predator Free Whangārei
+7.4 Predator Free Whangārei and Pēwhairangi Whānui (Bay of Islands.)

-Predator Free Whangārei aims to protect, restore, and enhance thousands of hectares of Northland's native forests, coastal habitats, and wetlands, allowing for greater protection and enhancement of threatened species of native fauna and flora
+Predator Free Whangārei and Pēwhairangi Whānui aims to protect, restore, and enhance thousands of hectares of Northland's native forests, coastal habitats, and wetlands, allowing for greater protection and enhancement of threatened species of native fauna and flora.

-It will link and connect several community led, landscape scale predator control programmes delivering environmental awareness and enhancement programmes.
-The project will completely remove possums from 8,600 ha of the Whangārei Heads area and utilise the narrow neck of the peninsula and numerous inlets and streams to protect from reinvasion.
-Eradication will be achieved by 2025.
+It will link and connect several community led, landscape scale predator control programmes delivering environmental awareness and enhancement.
+The project will completely remove possums from 8,600 ha of the Whangārei Heads area, and 11,600 ha in Pēwhairangi Whānui, and utilise the narrow neck of the numerous peninsula inlets and streams to protect from reinvasion.
+Elimination will be achieved by 2025 and 2026 respectively.